damcho/CityExploration/README.md

 - [ ] No functions exceed 50 lines
 - [ ] Documentation updated for public APIs

-**Code Review Checklist:**
+**NOTE:**
-- Code coverage validation is not mentiones since code coverage by itself will not guarantee good quality in the app.
-Instead, focusing on adding trsts to every piece of code we push, will ensure the feature behaves the way we want, and code coverage will increase as a side effect
+- `Code coverage` validation in the MR is not mentioned since code coverage by itself will not guarantee good quality of the app.
+Instead, focusing on adding tests to every piece of code we push, will increase the chances that the feature behaves the way we want, and code coverage will increase as a side effect.
+Ensuring a 80% code coverage theshold will only encourage devs to push flaky tests that only execute code without assertions

 ## Delivery Strategy